Spencer-Code/fairmont-api/README.md

+# fairmont-api
-# fairmont-api API server for interacting with MySQL Database.
+# An API server to interact with a MySQL Database.